-The Arctic Earth System is experiencing rapid transformations driven by climate change.
-The archipelago of Svalbard (74°-81°N), located halfway between Norway and the North Pole, is experiencing some of the largest climatic changes during the last decades, making it an Arctic hotspot.
+The Arctic Earth system is experiencing rapid transformations driven by climate change.
+The archipelago of Svalbard (74-81° N), located halfway between Norway and the North Pole, is experiencing some of the largest climatic changes during the last decades, making it an Arctic hotspot.
 Svalbard has the longest high Arctic meteorological record from the Longyearbyen area extending back to 1898.
-It clearly shows how surface warming has been ongoing during the last half century (Fig 1).
-Isaksen et al. (2022) identify a statistically significant and exceptional to the Arctic and globally record-high annual surface air temperature warming of up to 2.7°C per decade, with a maximum in autumn of up to 4.0°C per decade for north easternmost Syalbard, on the Karl XII-øya islands (1991-2020).
-In central Syalbard the surface air temperature at Longyearbyen airport has had a linear increase of 3.8°C in the 1899-2018 period.
-This is about 3.5 times more than for the global mean temperature during the same period (Nordli et al. 2020).
-Also, the annual warming rates have accelerated since the 1980s up to the last decade (Isaksen et al., 2022).
-This warming is closely linked to substantial reduction in sea ice and an increase in sea surface temperatures in the Northern Barents Sea.
-For this region, summers (JJA) have had the lowest decadal surface air temperature warming ranging from 0 to 0.7°C, but with Karl XXII-øya experiencing a decadal warming rate of 1.3°C, while winters (DJF) have seen up to 3.8°C per decade, and springs (MAM) 2.1°C per decade, all numbers based on the 2001-2020 period (Isaksen et al., 2022).
-The sea surface temperature has increased by 0.8°C per decade for the last two decades along western and southern Svalbard, and in the southeastern Barents Sea, representing some of the largest sea surface warming rates observed in the Northern Hemisphere, and reflecting the larger and warmer inflow of Atlantic Water by the West Spitsbergen Current to this region (Isaksen et al., 2022).
-This inflow may also influence the late freeze-up of the Northern Barents Sea and Franz Josef Land areas.
-Clearly, the ongoing environmental changes show how different parts of the Earth System are affected and interacting in their responses to the ongoing surface warming both on land and in the sea.
+It clearly shows how surface warming has been ongoing during the last half century (Fig. 1).
+Isaksen et al. (2022) identify a statistically significant and exceptional to the Arctic and globally record-high annual surface air temperature warming of up to 2.7 °C per decade, with a maximum in autumn of up to 4.0 °C per decade for northeasternmost Svalbard on Karl XII-øya (1991-2020).
+In central Svalbard the surface air temperature at Longvearbyen airport has had a linear increase of 3.8 °C in the 1899-2018 period.
+This is about 3.5 times more than for the global mean temperature during the same period (Nordli et al., 2020).
+In addition, the annual warming rates have accelerated since the 1980s up to the last decade (Isaksen et al., 2022).
+This warming is closely linked to substantial reduction in sea ice and an increase in sea surface temperatures in the northern Barents Sea.
+For this region, summers (JJA) have had the lowest decadal surface air temperature warming, ranging from 0 to 0.7 °C, but Karl XII-øya experiences a decadal warming rate of 1.3 °C, while winters (DJF) have seen up to 3.8 °C per decade and springs (MAM) 2.1 °C per decade, with all numbers based on the 2001-2020 period (Isaksen et al., 2022).
+The sea surface temperature has increased by 0.8 °C per decade for the last 2 decades along western and southern Svalbard and in the southeastern Barents Sea, representing some of the largest sea surface warming rates observed in the Northern Hemisphere and reflecting the larger and warmer inflow of Atlantic Water by the West Spitsbergen Current to this region (Isaksen et al., 2022).
+This inflow may also influence the late freeze-up of the northern Barents Sea and Franz Josef Land areas.
+Clearly, the ongoing environmental changes show how different parts of the Earth system are affected and interacting in their responses to the ongoing surface warming both on land and in the sea.